Student Care Network

 (615) 322-2571, vanderbilt.edu/ucc/

 A key component of Vanderbilt’s Student Care Network, the UCC provides mental health assessment, support, and treatment for all students enrolled at Vanderbilt, including undergraduate, graduate, and professional students.
-Highly skilled and multidisciplinary teams of professionals offer crisis intervention, substance use counseling, short-term individual counseling, group therapy, biofeedback, ADHD and learning disorder assessments, and psychiatric assessment and pharmacologic treatment.
+Highly skilled and multidisciplinary teams of professionals offer crisis intervention, substance use and trauma-informed counseling, short-term individual counseling, group therapy, ADHD and learning disorder assessments, and psychiatric assessment and pharmacologic treatment.
 Treatment plans are tailored to each individual’s unique background and needs.
-UCC professionals support the University’s mission of fostering inclusive excellence through cultural awareness and competence.
-In addition to regular hours and evening/weekend crisis response, the UCC offers various drop-in “Let’s Talk” locations satellite services.
+UCC professionals support the University’s mission of fostering inclusive and compassionate care through cultural awareness and humility.
+In addition to regular hours and evening/weekend crisis response, the UCC offers daily drop-in consultation options and satellite services.

 Hours during regular school session: